vmxplore/vmxplore/README.md

 ## Push-button machines

 Pick a distro.
-Pick a desktop.
-Click.
-That is the whole gesture, and it ends at a login screen.
+Select your desktop.
+Done.

 | | |
 |---|---|